CGSmith-LLC/shipwise-api/intro-docs/subscriptions.md

 Instead, separately, you can let your existing customers manage their subscriptions with the **Customer Portal** [here](https://stripe.com/docs/customer-management) which has a full Stripe redirect page.
 You can [pass](https://stripe.com/docs/api/customer_portal/configurations/create#create_portal_configuration-features-subscription_update-products-prices) the **list of Price ids** when creating the portal configuration so your customers can upgrade or downgrade to different prices.

+Set the page `/subscription?action=subscribed` as the **page for redirect** from Stripe after a successful subscription.

 ## How to test webhooks:

 1. Download **Stripe CLI** to your local machine.
 See [stripe.com/docs/stripe-cli](https://stripe.com/docs/stripe-cli).